stolsma/apiary/README.md

 `sudo npm install apiary -g`

-# An overview of using apiary
+# An overview of using Apiary

+All CLI interaction has to be done as a user with root rights.
+On most Linux systems a suser can be 'upgraded' with root rights by using sudo...

 ## Starting up an `apiary` environment

-To start an apiary system:
+To start an Apiary system:

 `[sudo] apiary start`

-to stop a running apairy system:
+to stop a running Apairy system:

 `[sudo] apiary stop`

+### User configuration

+To add a system user as an Apiary user:

+`[sudo] apiary users add apiary_user_1`

+To remove an Apiary user:

+`[sudo] apiary users remove apiary_user_1`

+To list all users configured on the Apiary system:

+`[sudo] apiary users list`

+To stop apps from, and remove an Apiary user and also clean the users filesystem of Apiary directories and files:

+`[sudo] apiary users clean apiary_user_1`

 ### Using the apiary CLI

 To start an application:

-`[sudo] apiary -f examples/deploy.json apps start`
+`[sudo] apiary -f examples/deploy.json -u apiary_user_1 apps start`

 To stop an application:

-`[sudo] apiary -f examples/deploy.json apps stop`
+`[sudo] apiary -f examples/deploy.json -u apiary_user_1 apps stop`

-(to be described further)
+To list all running applications:

+`[sudo] apiary apps list`

+To list all running applications for a specific user:

+`[sudo] apiary apps list apiary_user_1`

+To clean the user filesystem from all files related to a running app (and stop the app):

+`[sudo] apiary -u apiary_user_1 apps clean test`

 ### deploy.json attribute settings